What is Earlobe Repair?

 “I am so blessed and you would be too to have him as your doctor.
 He continues to check on me to make sure I am healing and that everything is going well.
 Thank you, Dr. Maman!”

 Earlobe repair is a simple procedure that can be performed in a single appointment.

 Our staff will coordinate your post-operative care and make certain you know exactly what to expect from each visit.
 You will return to our office about one week post-surgery so Dr. Maman can ensure you are healing well and remove your sutures.

 All your aftercare visits for the first year post-surgery are provided at no extra cost.

 For more information, read our FAQs below.

-See our other patients’ outstanding results.
-Let’s find the right approach for you and the results you’re looking for.
+See our results.
+Contact us to find the right approach for you.

 Basic Earlobe Repair FAQs